 Kotlin has a feature called smart casts.
-Smart casts automatically handles the redundant casts.
+Smart casts automatically handle the redundant casts.

 Kotlin vs Java which one is better this question is still debatable.
-A huge number of developers are still using Java for android development.
-But for sure number of Kotlin developers is increasing day by day.
+A huge number of developers are still using Java for Android development.
+But for a sure number of Kotlin developers is increasing day by day.

 If we talk about Kotlin vs Java syntax then it doesn’t make a big difference.
 In my opinion, Java programmers can easily migrate to Kotlin without any difficulty.

 In my opinion, Kotlin is better than Java because it has some great features that Java doesn’t provide.
 Such as Null Safety and Code conciseness.
 Another advantage is that Kotlin was designed to fulfill those requirements that previously developed languages like Java didn’t have.
 But both languages have their advantage over the other.

 - Check Internet Connection Programmatically in Android Kotlin

 - RecyclerView With Data Binding in Android Kotlin